superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 ### **Vitals' Sensor subsystem**

-#### **connections**
+#### **Connections**
 The vitals sensor will be wired to the signal processing subsystem on board the drone.
 It will be communicating digitally, most likely, via serial communications.
-It will be sending data to the signal processing subsystem that is has acquired through no-contact radar sensing.
+It will be sending data to the signal processing subsystem that it has acquired through no-contact radar sensing.

-#### **specifications**
+#### **Specifications**
 The subsystem shall be operational from a distance of at least one meter.
 The subsystem shall detect a heart rate.
 The subsystem shall detect a breathing rate.